Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Conclusion

 \section{Conclusion}

 We propose two GAN-based models, FASRGAN and Fs-SRGAN, for SISR to overcome the limitations of existing methods.
-FASRAGN introduces a fine-grained attention mechanism into the GAN framework, where the discriminator has two outputs to measure quality of the overall input, as well as a fine-grained attention estimation for the input.
+FASRAGN introduces a fine-grained attention mechanism into the GAN framework, where the discriminator has two outputs: a score for measuring the quality of the whole input and a fine-grained attention estimation for the input.
 The fine-grained attention delivers a fine-grained supervisor to the generator to ensure generation of pixel-wise photo-realistic images.
-The Fs-SRGAN shares the shallow feature extractor of the generator and the discriminator, reducing the number of parameters and improving the reconstruction performance.
+The Fs-SRGAN shares the low-level feature extractor of the generator and the discriminator, reducing the number of parameters and improving the reconstruction performance.
 These two mechanisms are general and could be applied to other GAN-based SR models.
 Comparisons with other state-of-the-art methods on benchmark datasets demonstrate the effectiveness of our proposed methods.

 \bstctlcite{IEEEexample:BSTcontrol}

 \ifCLASSOPTIONcaptionsoff

 \fi